 The President and CEO is appointed by the Board and is responsible for the daily operations pursuant to guidelines and instructions issued by the Board.
 The distribution of responsibilities between the Board and the President is laid down in the Board’s Procedural Guidelines which are reviewed and adopted each year.
 The review is based on such aspects as the Board’s evaluation of the individual and collective work that the Board performs.

 In addition to financial reporting and the monitoring and follow-up of daily operations and profit trend, Board meetings address the goals and strategies for the operations, significant acquisitions and investments, as well as matters relating to the capital structure.
 Senior executives report business plans and strategic issues to the Board on an ongoing basis.

-Alleima's board consists of six members elected by the Annual General Meeting.
+Alleima's board consists of seven members elected by the Annual General Meeting.
 The Board composition is the result of the work of the Nomination Committee prior to the Annual General Meeting.

 The Nomination Committee applies rule 4.1 of the Swedish Code of Corporate Governance as the diversity policy.
 The Board consists of members with experience from different geographic areas and different industry sectors.
-Excluding the President, 40 percent of the Board members elected by the General Meeting are women.
+Excluding the President, a third of the Board members elected by the General Meeting are women.

 Pursuant to Swedish legislation, trade unions are entitled to representation on the Board and they have appointed two members and two deputies.

 The Board members are presented in Board of Directors.